Sorry, you need to enable JavaScript to visit this website.

 Biography

-I work in the field of Conflict Archaeology and Heritage Studies with a current specialism in Holocaust heritage, and am currently chairing an International five year IHRA project which seeks to write an international charter to safeguard Holocaust heritage in the 21st century.
-The IHRA will adopt the charter in the winter of 2023 at its plenary meeting in Zagreb.
-The project will run until the end of 2024.
+I work in the field of Conflict Archaeology and Heritage Studies with a current specialism in Holocaust heritage, and recently chaired an International five year IHRA project which wrote an international charter to safeguard Holocaust heritage in the 21st century.
+IHRA adopted the charter in the winter of 2023 at its plenary meeting in Zagreb and it was launched at the European Commission in 2024.
+From 2023-24 I co-ordinated the Lord Pickles Alderney Expert Review, which calculated how many people were brought to Alderney as forced and slave labour and how many died during the German Occupation.
+In 2025 I was given an OBE in the King's New Year's Honours List for services to Holocaust research and education.

-I have a strong research interest in the heritage and archaeology of internment and imprisonment of all kinds, and have just finished writing my eighth monograph, A Materiality of Internment (Routledge 2024).
-This book examines the material culture of civilian internees in Germany in WWII and what it can show us about the experience of internment.
-My eighth edited volume has also recently been published: British Internment and the Internment of Britons, co-edited with Rachel Pistol, was published by Bloomsbury Academic (2023).
-I am also involved in an archaeological excavation project at Ravensbrück concentration camp in Germany with Professor Claudia Theune from the University of Vienna.
+I have a strong research interest in the heritage and archaeology of internment and imprisonment of all kinds, and my eighth monograph, A Materiality of Internment, was published by Routledge in 2024.
+This book examined the material culture of civilian internees in Germany in WWII and what it can show us about the experience of internment.
+My eighth edited volume was published the year before: British Internment and the Internment of Britons, co-edited with Rachel Pistol, was published by Bloomsbury Academic (2023).
+Recent excavations have included Ravensbrück concentration camp in Germany with Professor Claudia Theune (University of Vienna), the Flossenbuerg sub-camp of Svatava with Dr Pavel Vareka (University of West Bohemia), and the Warsaw Ghetto with Dr Jacek Konik (Museum of Independence).

 The digital heritage project above complements one of my recent monographs, entitled Victims of Nazi Persecution in the Channel Islands: A Legitimate Heritage?
 (Bloomsbury Academic, April 2019).
 This volume draws upon testimonies written by former political prisoners for compensation in the mid-1960s and explores why resistance was long neglected as a legitimate theme for heritage in the Channel Islands.
 It also explores my own heritage activism in this area.